 Courses are taught in terms with the length of each term varying.
 The first year of the program (Certification courses) mixes theory and practice with both philosophical foundations and field experiences in secondary classrooms.
-Coursework begins with three eight-week terms (October - May) and two four-week terms during the summer (June - August).
+Coursework begins with three eight-week terms (October - May) and one four-week term during the summer.
 Students must complete a ten-hour field experience requirement each term that is aligned with the courses each term.
 In addition, all courses are a blend of face-to-face and online interaction.